Sun-lab/SDAN/README.md

 ### SDAN-Comparison

-We also release SDAN-Comparison, which contains the experimental pipelines used in this paper for fair and reproducible comparisons of SDAN with Spectra and sciRED across each scRNA-seq dataset.
+We also release SDAN-Comparison, which contains the experimental pipelines used in this paper for fair and reproducible comparisons of SDAN with Spectra, sciRED and scNET  across each scRNA-seq dataset.